jchenek/Diaiden/README.md

 - `Criteria 1`: The genome carries a gene (or genes) that encodes the nitrogenase nifH.
 - `Criteria 2`: The genome carries genes that encode at least `-c number` of the three catalytic genes (nifH, nifD, nifK) and at least `-b number` of the three biosynthetic genes (nifE, nifN, nifB) for nitrogen fixation.

 In brief, Diaiden will predict coding sequences (CDS) using prodigal v2.6.3.
-Then, CDS will be annotated using diamond v2.1.6 with parameters "--sensitive -k 1 -e 1e-100 --id 50 --query-cover 75 --subject-cover 75" based on nifs sequences downloaded from the KEGG database.
+Then, CDS will be annotated using diamond v2.1.6 with parameters "--sensitive -k 1 -e 1e-100 --id 50 --query-cover 75 --subject-cover 75" based on nifs sequences downloaded from the KEGG database (2024/03/14 updated).
 Lastly, annotation results will be summarized using R software, and potential diazotrophs will be extracted.

 Installation
 ---------------